daegalus/csrd/content.en/02-creating-your-character/04-focus.md

 Foci that prioritize being able to take a lot of punishment and soak up excess damage from foes fall within the tank combat category.
 These foci provide offensive abilities too, as well as additional abilities related to the particular method by which improved protection is achieved, but defensive abilities are most pronounced.

 Some tank combat foci involve a physical transformation that grants additional protection, and others rely on specialized training, use tools like shields or heavy armor, or provide the ability to heal incredibly fast.
 The kinds of physical transformation that a tank focus provides, if any, vary widely.
-A focus might turn a character’s skin to stone, reinforce their body with metal, turn them into a monstrous being, make them so big it becomes harder to hurt them, and so on.
+A focus might turn a character's skin to stone, reinforce their body with metal, turn them into a monstrous being, make them so big it becomes harder to hurt them, and so on.

 **Connection:** Choose four relevant connections from the Focus Connections list.

 **Additional Equipment:** Any object necessary to maintain a physical transformation (such as a tool for repair if partly robotic, a shield or other defensive tool used if skilled, or possibly some kind of amulet or serum).
-Some tank combat foci don’t require anything to gain or retain their benefits.
+Some tank combat foci don't require anything to gain or retain their benefits.

 **Minor Effect Suggestions:** +2 to Armor for a few rounds.